-TENN STATE UI ESSEE NIVERSITY
+· · · · · · · · · · · · · · · · · · ·

+TENNESSEE STATE UNIVERSITY

-TE STUDIES & RESEARCH rtation Proposal Presentation
+SCHOOL OF GRADUATE STUDIES & RESEARCH Report on Thesis/Dissertation Proposal Presentation

 Check one: Thesis Dissertation

 To the Dean of the Graduate School:

 Student's Name Student's ID

-Has submitted in partial fu lfillment of the requirement ts for the degree of in the
+Has submitted in partial fulfillment of the requirements for the degree of in the

-College/School/Institute of s a proposal titled:
+College/School/Institute ofa proposal titled:

-This proposal has been exa mined by all members of t he candidate's supervisory committee and l has been:
+This proposal has been examined by all members of the candidate's supervisory committee and has been:

-Approved Approved with Cor nditions 🗌 Not Approved l
+Approved Approved with Conditions

 Additional Comments:

-ch uses Human Subjects, w ed prior to initiating data co vritten approval from the TSU Office of ollection. of Sponsored
+Note: If proposed research uses Human Subjects, written approval from the TSU Office of Sp Research must be obtained prior to initiating data collection. ponsored

 Committee Signatures:

 Chair Date

 Committee Member Date

 Committee Member Date

 Committee Member Date

 External Member Date

-Recommen ded by: Approved by:
+Recommended by: Approved by:

 Dept. Head Date Dean of Graduate School Date

 Dean of College/School Date

--